molgenis/systemsgenetics/eqtl-mapping-pipeline/README.md

 * Rows should contain the different probes, and columns should contain the different sample IDs
 * Remove any header information that Genome studio might produce: the header of the matrix is expected at the first row
 * Create a new header (expected at the first row and column) for both rows and columns, describing the sample names (columns) and the probe IDs (rows).
 Note that you use the probe array address for your platform as the probe name.
-* The final file should look like this format: [Data Formats - Phenotype data](https://github.com/harmjanwestra/systemsgenetics/tree/master/eqtl-mapping-pipeline#phenotype-file-covariate-file).
+* The final file should look like this format: [Phenotype file, covariate file](https://github.com/harmjanwestra/systemsgenetics/tree/master/eqtl-mapping-pipeline#phenotype-file-covariate-file).

 ##Step 2 - Preparation of genotype data